grafana/agent/docs/configuration-reference.md

 The `node_exporter_config` block configures the `node_exporter` integration, which is an embedded version of [`node_exporter`](https://github.com/prometheus/node_exporter) and allows for collecting metrics from UNIX systems.
-It provides a massive amount of configuration options for scraping metrics from various collectors that are responsible for monitoring various aspects of the host system.
+It provides a significant amount of collectors that are responsible for monitoring various aspects of the host system.

 The `node_exporter` integration will collect metrics from the host system.
 Note that if running the Agent in a container, you will need to bind mount